-The County and the School District agree that prior to the expiration of the SBR Interlocal Agreement, another Agreement shall be entered into pursuant to Section 1013.33 (14) F.S.
-Alternatively, the School District, a developer pursuant to Section 163.3164 (5) F.S., shall be subject to the County's Comprehensive Plan and Land Development Code, as amended, for site development plan review.
+The County and the School District agree that prior to the expiration of the SBR Interlocal Agreement, another Agreement shall they will negotiate in good faith and use their best efforts to develop another SBR Interlocal Agreement, to be entered into pursuant to Section 1013.33 (14) F.S.
+Alternatively, if (i) the County and the School District are unable to agree on another SBR Interlocal Agreement, (ii) the SBR Interlocal Agreement expires, and (iii) the County and the School District disagree over the review of a school site plan, then the County and the School District hereby agree that the School District shall file an action in the Circuit Court of Collier County seeking a declaratory judgment to resolve the dispute. the School District, a developer pursuant to Section 163.3164 (5) F.S., shall be subject to the County's Comprehensive Plan and Land Development Code, as amended, for site development plan review.